Before installing components in your server, read the installation guidelines.

 Have a small flat-blade screwdriver, a small Phillips screwdriver, and a T8 torx screwdriver available.

-To view the error LEDs on the system board and internal components, leave the power on.
+To view the error LEDs on the system board (system board assembly) and internal components, leave the power on.

 You do not have to turn off the server to remove or install hot-swap power supplies, hot swap fans, or hot-plug USB devices.
 However, you must turn off the server before you perform any steps that involve removing or installing adapter cables, and you must disconnect the power source from the server before you perform any steps that involve removing or installing a riser card.